apjanco/PH_article/README.md

 Karl-Heinz Quade ist von März 1944 bis August 1948 im Lager 150 in Grjasowez interniert.
 ```

 "Karl-Heinz Quade was interned in Camp 150 in Gryazovets from March 1944 to August 1948."
-Looking at the text, there’s one clear place name Gryazovets, which is a town 450 km from Moscow.
+Looking at the text, there’s one place name, Gryazovets, which is a town 450 km from Moscow.
 We just need to show our computer how to find it (and all the other places we care about).
+To do this, we'll use spaCy's Matcher tool.

 ```python
 from spacy.lang.de import German